 Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 It affects how an individual feels, thinks and behaves, and can lead to a variety of emotional and physical problems.
 They may have trouble doing normal day-to-day activities, and depression may make them feel as if life isn’t worth living.

 The causes and biological mechanisms of depression have not been determined, and no objective biological markers exist that correspond definitively with the disease state.
 However, twin, family, and adoption studies all indicate strongly that depression has a genetic component.

 - Genetic disposition

-- Biochemical imbalances of dopamine, serotonin, adrenalin and noradrenaline have all been implicated.
+- Biochemical imbalances of neurotransmitters such as serotonin, adrenaline and noradrenaline have all been implicated.

 - Stress and pregnancy may trigger bipolar disorder

 Symptoms & Signs